Wizards’ loss to the Hawks feels like forever Trae Young

 Energy wise, it looked as if Washington was the one that had played 24 hours earlier, not Atlanta.

-Deni Avdija, whom Coach Wes Unseld Jr. relies on as a secondary playmaker, fumbled the ball too many times, bringing attention to the Wizards’ lack of a true dominant point guard every time.
+Deni Avdija, whom Unseld relies on as a secondary playmaker, fumbled the ball too many times, bringing attention to the Wizards’ lack of a true dominant point guard every time.
 Kentavious Caldwell-Pope performed admirably against Young on defense but is being tasked with too heavy a load on both ends of the court to truly flourish on either.
 Rui Hachimura continued to impress with his threes — he made 3 of 4 from long range — but his pull-up jumpers did little to challenge Atlanta’s defense, even if they padded the score.

 “I thought the effort was fine.
 We just had brain farts,” Kyle Kuzma said, highlighting the team’s meager seven offensive rebounds as another issue.
 “Fouling guys and then offensive rebounds.”